rse-tre/community/CONTRIBUTING.md

   - Read details on [how to open a Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)
   - Submit trivial fixes (for example, a typo, a broken link or an obvious error)
   - Start work on a contribution that is already listed as an issue or something you’ve already discussed
   - A Pull Request doesn’t have to represent finished work.
 It’s usually better to open a Pull Request early on, so others can watch or give feedback on your progress.
-Just mark it as a “WIP” (Work in Progress) in the subject line.
+    Just mark it as a “WIP” (Work in Progress) in the subject line and [open it as a draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests).
     You can always add more commits later.

 ## 📫 Contact